 Achieving chartered status can help with professional development and may lead to higher salaries.
 It's possible to reach fellowship level with organisations such as EI.
-You will typically need to have been in a role for more than seven years and have spent at least five of those in a senior role.
+You'll typically need to have been in a role for more than seven years and have spent at least five of those in a senior role.

 You could choose to specialise in areas such as corporate social responsibility (CSR), or move into research and development to look into new and better ways to optimise production and find new renewable energy sources.